llu77/llu77/README.md

 - FastAPI REST API with SQLite and SQLAlchemy.
 - Small rule-based chatbot that replies to common greetings and stores the conversation in a database.
+- `/teach` endpoint allows adding new trigger/response pairs at runtime for lightweight, continuous learning.
 - Run locally:
   ```bash
   cd backend